jrief/django-formset/docs/source/date-time-range.rst

 	    )

-Since this view requires a modified renderer to add additional context, we must tell our special mixin class :class:`formset.calendar.CalendarResponseMixin` to use that by passing it as ``calendar_renderer_class``:
+Since this view requires a modified renderer to add the extra context, we must tell our special mixin class :class:`formset.calendar.CalendarResponseMixin` to use this by passing it as ``calendar_renderer_class``:

 .. django-view:: reservation_view